-Future revisions of this plan will report on historical expenditure for operation & maintenance, renewal, upgrade and new expenditure.
+Future revisions of this plan will refine the reporting on operation & maintenance, renewal, upgrade and new expenditure.

-Table 13 provides a summary of capital expenditure related to ICT assets by various service providers areas (branches) during the 2021-22 financial year.
+Table 13 provides a summary of capital expenditure related to ICT assets by various service providers areas (branches) during the 2022/23 financial year.

-Table 13: ICT Current Capital Expenditure for 2021 - 22 financial year
+Table 13: ICT Current Capital Expenditure for 2022/23 financial year